-- Assume positions of leadership in the counseling profession and/or their area(s) of specialization.
+- Assume positions of leadership in the counseling profession.

 Masters of Arts in Counseling:

-The M.A. is designed to provide the human relations and therapeutic skills necessary to become a professional counselor.
-Clinical Mental Health and School Counseling Programs are CACREP Accredited.
+The M.A.program is designed to provide the human relations and therapeutic skills necessary to become a professional counselor.
+Clinical Mental Health and School Counseling specialties are CACREP Accredited.

 M.A.
 Program Delivery Models